joaquinfox/portfolio-update-090221/README.md

-# Fluid Aesthetics
+# Joaquin Fox Portfolio site

 ## Pages

 - Landing
+  - portfolio
+    - links to projects
-  - About
+  - for employers
+    - summary text with links to
-  - Booking
+      - cv
-  - Staff Bios
+      - stack
-  - FAQ
+      - experience